coverclock/com-diag-codex/README.md

     cd com-diag-codex/Codex
     make pristine depend all FLAVOR=!FLAVOR!

-Here are the FLAVORss I've tested with Codex.
+Here are the FLAVORs I've tested with Codex.

 * ```FLAVOR=openssl``` is the default installed version on the build system, e.g. OpenSSL 1.0.2 on Ubuntu "xenial", or OpenSSL 1.0.1 on Raspbian "jessie";